This timeline captures some of the significant events in the establishment of Williamstown, Newport and Spotswood.

 Williamstown Racing Club was founded

-Williamstown Football Club formed
+Williamstown Football Club was formed

 The Gas Works was established to light the town.